Call Us

 Treatment for codeine addiction at Priory usually takes place as part of our 28-day addiction treatment programme.
 During this, you'll stay at one of our hospital sites on a residential basis, where you’ll receive specialist addiction treatment and help.

 The first step may be a medically assisted drug detoxification if this is needed, to remove all traces of codeine from your body.
-When physically well enough under guidance from the medical team, you be able to start attending therapy, which will help you to get to root cause of your addiction and learn healthy coping mechanisms for the future.
+When physically well enough, under guidance from the medical team, you'll be able to start attending therapy, which will help you to get to root cause of your addiction and learn healthy coping mechanisms for the future.
 At Priory, we tailor our treatment to your individual needs, all structured within National Institute for Health and Care Excellence (NICE) guidelines.

 Alongside therapy, we can offer a range of wellbeing activities, including meditation, mindfulness, yoga and exercise to support your overall health and help you to recover in mind, body and spirit while you’re with us.